Teradata/developer-resources/docs/FAQ.md

 ## Suspending and restoring

 ### What happens when I suspend a project?
-All project information, including user authorizations, object store authorizations, and data objects, are saved.
+All project information, including user and object store authorizations and data objects, is saved.

 ### What happens when I restore a project?
 The saved project information is there.
 You can pick up right where you left off.